 The ultimate goal has been mentioned in many occasions.
 In the future, we want to design, develop, and produce an original model in China.
 It is manufactured here and sold to the world.
 This R&D center is the starting point of the goal.
 We have mentioned before that we hope the vehicle built in China can have 100% local components.Tom Zhu, President, Tesla (China)

-The Tesla Model 2 pictured above comes from Instagram user Sugarchow (Instagram handle: sugardesign_1).
+The Tesla Model 2 pictured (display image) is from Instagram user Sugarchow (Instagram handle: sugardesign_1).
 Like most speculations, it shows the USD 25000 Tesla car as a compact hatchback to challenge the VW ID.3 and Nissan Leaf.
 European customers could be the main target for Tesla’s VW ID.3 challenger, but China shows the biggest potential for a cheaper Tesla in the current scenario.

 Crossover Tesla Model 2

-The design sketch above was posted by Tesla on Chinese social media following the Made-in-China Tesla Model 3 launch ceremony in January last year.
-During the event, Tesla CEO Elon Musk also stated that the company wanted to create a design and engineering center in China to design an original car for worldwide consumption.
+The design sketch above was posted by Tesla on Chinese social media following the Made-in-China Tesla Model 3 launch ceremony in January 2020.
+During the event, Musk also stated that the company wanted to create a design and engineering center in China to design an original car for worldwide consumption.

 Tesla Model 2 as a supermini

-Regardless, we know for sure about the Tesla Model 2 because even at its affordable price point, it will offer the full self-driving pack (Tesla Autopilot), bringing autonomous features to a wide audience.
-Musk confirmed this last year at the Battery Day event, where he stated the company was confident in making a fully autonomous $25,000 Tesla model in three years.
+Tesla will likely offer the full self-driving pack (Tesla Autopilot) in the affordable Tesla Model 2, bringing autonomous features to a wide audience.
+Musk confirmed at the 2020 Battery Day event, where he stated the company was confident in making a fully autonomous $25,000 Tesla model in three years.

-While the Tesla news sites on the internet speculate the Model 2 as a sedan or crossover-SUV bodystyle, manufacturing could take place at both Tesla Gigafactory Shanghai and Tesla Gigafactory Berlin.
-Last year, a Chinese Environmental Impact Assessment document talked about expanding production capacity at the Shanghai facility for “the production capacity of Model 3, Model Y, and related derivative models.”
+While the Tesla news sites on the internet speculate the Model 2 as a sedan or crossover-SUV body style, manufacturing could take place at both Tesla Gigafactory Shanghai and Tesla Gigafactory Berlin.
+In 2020, a Chinese Environmental Impact Assessment document talked about expanding production capacity at the Shanghai facility for “the production capacity of Model 3, Model Y, and related derivative models.”

 Tesla Model 2 as a city runabout